Step-by-Step Guide | October 17, 2022

 You should begin by building your core project team, establishing goals and a vision for fleet electrification, discussing ways your project can center equity, and developing a base understanding of electric school bus technology and the market landscape.

 A school district’s goals for electrification will shape many of the decisions throughout the process.
-Example goals may include a desire to improve children’s and drivers’ health, potential fuel or maintenance cost savings, reduction of greenhouse gas emissions, a city or state mandate and others.
+Example goals may include a desire to improve children’s and drivers’ health, potential fuel or maintenance cost savings, a reduction of greenhouse gas emissions, a city or state requirement and more.

 Things to do: